nishantvodoo/MessageChat/README.md

 http://localhost:8080/login

 The in-built Spring functionality is used to authenticate and log the user in.
+To login as ADMIN role use Username: "admin" and Password: "P@ssword1" To login as User role use Username: "user" and Password: "P@ssword1"

 #### 3: To list all users
 http://localhost:8080/home/list